JorgeRochaBlanco/JorgeRocha_NNDAP/README.md

 - **Unit tests**

 Basic endpoint unit tests have been implemented (all).
 Disk writing is prevented through mocks.
+- **Logger**

+For productive software, logger should substitute `print()` sentences.